RickMoynihan/lambdalounge-website/_posts/2020-07-20-cats-effect-and-weaver-test.md

 Get tickets on [Skiddle][Skiddle] or see the box below.
 Watch the [Livestream][Livestream].

-This month we have Anton and Olivier from Disney Streaming Services will talk about effect types in Scala, what they are, why they matter, and introduce the [Cats Effect][cats-effect] project.
+This month we have Anton and Olivier from Disney Streaming Services talking about effect types in Scala, what they are, why they matter, and introducing the [Cats Effect][cats-effect] project.
 Then they will introduce a new test framework, [Weaver Test][weaver-test], that they have built using Cats Effect in Scala.

 This meetup is in collaboration with [Scala Manchester][scala-manchester].